Make this Copycat Taco Bell Bean Burritos recipe at home in about the same time it takes to go through the drive-through.

-Wondering shat sauce is in Taco Bell bean burrito?
+Wondering what sauce is in Taco Bell bean burrito?

-We hacked the recipe and now you can make the Taco Bell Red Sauce at home.
+We hacked the secret recipe and now you can make the Taco Bell Red Sauce at home.

 There’s no need to save the packets of sauce from Taco Bell, we have an easy homemade red sauce, that tastes incredibly like Taco Bell’s and you can make it in minutes.